autonomy-and-verification/varanus/README.md

 * `run_online_traces_accumulate()`performs online RV, it takes the IP address and port number of a socket connection as parameters.
 This method checks traces incrementally, adding each event it receives to the trace and checking it.
 This method assumes there is a socket connection for it communicate with (in the MASCOT example, this is `varanus/mascot-test/dummy_mascot_socket.py`)
  - Adding the `timeRun=True` parameter to this method will collect timing information for each run.

+### First Time Run

+When running Varanus for the first time, you will receive a message saying that FDR requires a licence.
+As mentioned above, "All use of FDR require a license, however, you do not need to purchase a license if you are engaged in normal academic activity."
+But a free academic license is available from the license dialogue, when starting FDR.

+Run `sudo fdr4` to start FDR, select the academic licence and add your name and an email address, to register for the licence.
+If this works, FDR will open, but you can close this and continue to use Varanus.

 ### Config File

 The config file sets the following parameters: